 Julian Frederick Suppe is Professor of Classics at Texas Tech.
-He joined the Texas Tech faculty in 2000 as Professor and Chair of the Philosophy Department, after a distinguished career mostly at University of Maryland, College Park, where he was Distinguished Scholar-Teacher Professor of Philosophy, Chair of the nationally top-ten ranked History and Philosophy of Science graduate program, and Affiliate Professor in the Institute for Physical Sciences and Technology.
-In 2002 he was made Chair of the college-sized Texas Tech Department of Classical and Modern Languages and Literature which he Chaired until 2010.
+He joined the Texas Tech faculty in 2000 as Professor and Chair of the Philosophy Department, after a distinguished career mostly at University of Maryland, College Park, where he was Distinguished Scholar-Teacher Professor of Philosophy, Founding Chair of the nationally top-ten ranked History and Philosophy of Science graduate program, and Affiliate Professor in the Institute for Physical Sciences and Technology.
+In 2002 he was made Chair of the college-sized Texas Tech Department of Classical and Modern Languages and Literatures that he Chaired until 2010.
 Since then he has been Professor of Classics, stationed at the Texas Tech Center in Seville, Spain, which he helped develop.

 He also has held faculty or research positions at University of Illinois at Urbana-Champaign, University of California at Santa Barbara, Indian Institute of Technology/Kanpur, University of Maryland at Baltimore, University of Notre Dame, Johns Hopkins University, Indiana University, Columbia University, and Princeton University.
 He has been PI or a named party to well over $1 million in external research funding.